Welcome to our Center!

 Center investigations are organized around three important environmental exposures – Metals, Organics and Particles, and focus on gene-environment interactions in prospective cohort studies, life-stage analysis of environmental health, and promotion of multidisciplinary research.

 Work in these areas is supported by two facility cores, the Integrated Health Sciences Facility Core (IHSFC), and the Environmental Statistics & Bioinformatics Core.
 These cores provide access to critical technologies and expertise needed for modern environmental studies.
-Through our Community Outreach program our “Populations to Pathways” approach to environmental health challenges is brought to bear on public health policy and clinical practice.
+Our investigators and outreach professionals are deeply engaged with our local community in a bi-directional educational and supportive capacity, bringing our “Populations to Pathways” approach to environmental health challenges to bear on public health policy and clinical practice.